2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 What’s next

 Using the large national tumor biorepository they developed, Drs.
 Albain and Osipo are correlating the status of DAXX and other BCSC biomarkers with response to neoadjuvant therapy.
 Their results will determine the potential for these biomarkers to predict response to endocrine therapy for ER-positive breast cancer and/or chemotherapy for TNBC.
 Ongoing research aims to understand how DAXX mediates the growth of breast tumors by keeping levels of stem cell genes low while increasing those genes required for response to therapy.
-They plan to screen existing DAXX-inducing agents for their ability to prevent drug resistance and tumor relapse in laboratory models.
+They will continue to screen existing DAXX-inducing agents for their ability to prevent drug resistance and tumor relapse in laboratory models.
 They hope that their findings will enable the development of new therapies that can target BCSCs, keep DAXX levels high, prevent resistance, and ultimately cure more cancers.

 Biography